Test Intelligence - Flaky Test Detection

 - You will be redirected to the Test Details page.
 Here, you can view the flaky test details in the right corner of the page.

-In Flaky Test Detection , some metrics play a crucial role in assessing and categorizing test results.
+In Flaky Test Detection, several metrics play a crucial role in assessing and categorizing test results.
 Understanding these metrics is essential for identifying and addressing inconsistencies in automated testing.
+Please note that some metrics are only relevant when the Command Logs Mapping logic is selected.

 Use Case: Consider a single test that performs a series of commands.
 The number of flaky commands will let the user know how many commands have inconsistencies in a single test.